 We treat both ancient and contemporary works, for private and public collections, private individuals, professionals, conservators, museums, foundations and church administrations.

-The RestART workshop is centrally located in Woluwe-Saint-Lambert, which offers plenty of advantages.
+Ideally located in Woluwe-Saint-Lambert (Brussels), the RestART workshop also offers its services in Ohain (Lasne) and throughout Walloon Brabant.
 This large, functional space (over 100 m2) is equipped with all the latest technologies and has a professional, secured storage room for artworks and selected materials.

 Founder of RestART.
 Conservator-restorer of paintings specialised in Byzantine and Russian icons